rumenov/rumenov/README.md

 ## 👋 About Me
-Distributed systems engineer focused on large-scale, fault-tolerant infrastructure in Rust.
+Experienced distributed computer systems engineer. focused on large-scale, fault-tolerant infrastructure in Rust.

----

 ## 💼 Experience